lailabougria/workshops/designing-complex-business-processes-with-messaging/README.md

 If you've been exposed to the basic building blocks of messaging and want to transition your system from a collection of meaningless and often highly-coupled service-to-service calls to one composed of carefully designed processes that reflect your business use cases, this workshop is for you.

+## Who should attend?

+To get the most out of this workshop, it's expected that:
+- You have a foundational understanding of messaging as an architectural style and the benefits it offers.
+- You understand the basic message-based communication patterns, including request-reply and publish-subscribe.
+- You have some experience using message brokers, such as Azure Service Bus, RabbitMQ, or other broker technologies.

+## What will you learn?

 Throughout this workshop, you’ll learn:

 - How to identify complex business processes in your domain